tomasr8/SR-Code/README.md

   <img src="assets/perspective.png" width="400">
 </p>

 Now that we have a nice flat image, we check if in the middle of the contour there are the inner rings shown in the diagram above.
-This is just to make sure that we don't treat any random contour as a valid SR code since a lot of everyday objects can give false positives here.
+This is just to make sure that we don't treat any random contour as a valid SR code since a lot of everyday objects can give us a false positive.
 On the other hand, if we do find the rings, it's likely that we actually have a legit SR code.

 Now we just need to locate the start corner.
 The start corner basically tells us where to start reading the data: